- 24 guests

 The 24-guest sailing vessel Ombak Putih combines traditional and modern design to bring authenticity and comfort to her itineraries in the Ring of Fire region stretching through Indonesia.
 This intimate vessel is a gaff-rigged ketch just oozing with Indonesian charm and an Old World sense of simple luxury.
 As a traditional pinisi-style ship she was built in the sturdy and efficient way that ironwood ships have been built for hundreds of years on the islands surrounding Sulawesi.
 She is well fit for her memory-making itineraries and her beauty as the perfect match for the stunning region and waters in which she plies.
 The Ombak Putih, means “white wave” in Bahasa Indonesia and is quite the appropriate ship for traveling from idyllic island to idyllic island throughout the remote intrigue of Indonesia.

 Ombak Putih Review

-In May of 1997, one year after construction started, six men started digging.
+One year after construction started, six men started digging.
 In Batulicin, boats are not towed into the water.
 Instead, men dig away the soil underneath, thus creating a small canal out of which the boat is eventually pulled.
-Digging mud is a heavy and dirty job.
-It takes six men about one month to dig a small canal of 164 feet tall, 23 feet wide and 10 feet deep.
 On May 27, 1997, the Ombak Putih was launched, complete with the Buginese tradition of a goat being ritually sacrificed and its blood scattered over various important places of the ship.
-Ombak Putih's small crew then sailed her to Surabaya where suppliers were waiting to install air conditioners and electicity, outfit the bathrooms and so on.
-In August of 1997, she was ready to set sail for Bali to start her first trip with guests.

 Common Areas Aboard Ombak Putih